New Year New You

 1. Transition Your E-Board

 One of the best ways to sustain the success of your organization is to successfully transition information within your outgoing and incoming leadership.
-The following topics are a guide for your organization to start this conversation.
+Please use the Student Organization Leadership Transition Guide.
+The topics below can help your organization to start this transition conversation.

-- The Profile Administrator/ Primary Contact should update members with new leadership positions and then remove leadership position titles of outgoing leaders on your organization's Bridge page.
+- The Profile Administrator/ Primary Contact should update members with new leadership positions and then remove leadership position titles of outgoing leaders on your organization's TartanConnect page.

 - New leadership should make sure they check The Bridge on a regular and consistent basis regarding communication sent to all organizations or to your organization.